Veterans build for the future

 “Our job in the military is creating that tradition of safety and hold that line to make sure people live and those countries exist,” she said.

-Miller pointed out the military creates a condition of safety and security so professionals such as teachers and scientists can perform their jobs.
+Miller pointed out the military creates a condition of safety and security so that professionals such as teachers and scientists can perform their jobs.

 “We all play a role, and the role our military plays is critical,” she added.